Friday, March 21, 2025

 Group Meeting #2

-Today in class we had a group meeting with different people to discuss our projects.
+Today in class, we met with different people to discuss our projects.
 I got paired with Vicky, Sofia, Ayden, and Isa.
 We discussed the themes and ideas of our projects and what we would do for the CCR.

-To see all our projects, we used tstok.net, which Mrs.Stoklosa provided for us to see everyones blogs by AICE number.
-I was the last one to present the project, and received great feedback from my team.
-In fact, they helped me fix a probelm with my lighting, and it made many of my shots have way better quality, especially shots with not that much light in them.
+To see all our projects, we used tstok.net, which Mrs.Stoklosa provided to see everyone's blogs by AICE number.
+I was the last one to present the project and received great feedback from my team.
+In fact, they helped me fix a problem with my lighting, which made many of my shots have way better quality, especially shots with little light in them.

-We also discussed what editing softwares were the best for our projects.
+We also discussed what editing software was the best for our projects.
 The 2 softwares we decided were the best were CapCut, and Final Cut Pro.
-If you are doing everything on your phone, CapCut is easier and more simple, but if the editing is done on a laptop, the best choice would be Final Cut Pro.
+If you are doing everything on your phone, CapCut is more uncomplicated and straightforward, but if the editing is done on a laptop, the best choice would be Final Cut Pro.

-This group meeting was very useful.
-It gave me insight on my project and what others were doing, and I recieved advice on what I should keep and what I should change for my film opening.
+This group meeting was beneficial.
+It gave me insight into my project and what others were doing, and I received advice on what I should keep and change for my film opening.

 Wednesday, March 12, 2025